StackFocus/PostMaster/docs/Installation/Docker.md

 ### Installation

-1. Switch to the Docker host, and login as root:

-        sudo su -

-2. As root, create the following folder on the Docker host to hold PostMaster's data volume:

-        mkdir /opt/postmaster_data

-3. Provide the appropriate permissions to PostMaster's data volume:

-        chown root:root /opt/postmaster_data && chmod 770 /opt/postmaster_data

-4. Download the PostMaster sourcecode from GitHub:
+1. Download the PostMaster sourcecode from GitHub:

         git clone https://github.com/StackFocus/PostMaster.git ~/postmaster

-5. Build the Docker image:
+2. Build the Docker image:

         cd ~/postmaster
         docker build -t postmaster .

-6. Run a PostMaster Docker container from the created image.
+3. Run a PostMaster Docker container from the created image.
-The -v points to the data volume that was created in step 2.
 The -p has the Docker host serve port 80 of the PostMaster container.
 Change this to what suits your environment.
 The -e specifies the value of the DB_URI environment variable, which is the URI that PostMaster will use to connect to your mail server's MySQL server.
 Make sure to replace 'password_changeme' and 'docker.postmaster.local' with what you configured in step 2 of MySQL Preparation:

-        docker run -p 0.0.0.0:80:8082 -v /opt/postmaster_data:/opt/postmaster/git/db \
+        docker run -p 0.0.0.0:80:8082 \
              -e DB_URI=mysql://postmasteruser:password_changeme@docker.postmaster.local:3306/servermail -d postmaster

-7. PostMaster should now be running.
+4. PostMaster should now be running.
 Simply use the username "admin" and the password "PostMaster" to login.
 You can change your username and password from Manage -> Administrators.